winstxnhdw/BotAQ/README.md

 ### Repeat
 If Am-Boss is killed, the steps are repeated without the setting the loadout again.
 This cycle eventually stops when the maximum daily limit of fighting Am-Boss is reached.

+## Future Works
+There may be plans to use a Optical Character Recognition (OCR) engine or deep-learning model to recognise certain texts and improve the versatility of this project.